Disney Dream cruise ship embarks on simulated voyage with employees as volunteers

 CAPE CANAVERAL, Fla.
-(WSVN) — The Disney Dream set sail from Port Canaveral Saturday afternoon in a simulated voyage.
+(WSVN) — The Disney Dream set sail from Port Canaveral this weekend in a simulated voyage.

 The volunteers tested the waters of the ship’s health and safety guidelines to see when real trips can start up again.